Mandate and allocations for deprived aeras

 Considerable efforts are made by the schools to ensure that students in economically disadvantaged areas enjoy equal opportunity.
 The Comité de gestion contributes to these efforts by generating revenues from the school tax and allocating them to school service centres and school boards on the Island of Montreal.

 Significant amounts are distributed to the schools in accordance with the rules adopted by resolution of the members of the Comité de gestion.
-These rules are based on the principle of equity and are linked to the tools developed by the Comité de gestion: the poverty map of families with children under the age of eighteen on the Island of Montreal and the annual classification of primary and secondary schools according to their underprivilege index.
+These rules are based on the principle of equity and are linked to the tools developed by the Comité de gestion: the School Success and Social Deprivation on the Island of Montréal 2023 map and the annual classification of primary and secondary schools according to their global school success index.

 To determine the amounts to be allocated to each school, the Comité de gestion produces an annual document outlining the procedures for apportioning the budget percentages provided for under the Comité de gestion’s allocation rules.
-These amounts can be found in the Comité de gestion’s 2019-2020 annual report.
+These amounts can be found in the Comité de gestion’s annual report

-The Poverty map of families with children under the age of eighteen on the Island of Montréal is a tool for understanding the urban fabric.
-This ninth edition of the poverty map, produced in December 2018, is based on the most recent data provided by Retraite Québec and Statistics Canada.
-The map is updated every five years based on the latest census data.
+The School Success and Social Deprivation on the Island of Montreal 2023 map is a tool for understanding the urban fabric.
+This tenth edition of the map, produced in 2023, is based on the most recent data provided by the Minister of education and Statistics Canada.

 Classification of schools

-The underprivilege index takes into account the level of economic disadvantage of the places of residence of all students registered at each school.
+The deprivation index is calculated by taking into account the level of disadvantage of the place of residence of each student enrolled in a school.

-The committee to coordinate educational catch-up measures in underprivileged areas serves in an advisory capacity on all matters related to the tools developed by the Comité de gestion.
+A coordinating committee for remedial measures in deprived areas acts in an advisory capacity on all matters relating to the instrumentation developed by the Comité de gestion.